anibihakeem/anibihakeem/README.md

 ### Hi there, I'm Anibi Hakeem 👋

-- 🔭 I’m a self taught data analyst (Certified Google Data Analyst in-view)
+- 🔭 I’m a data analyst (up and coming data scientist)
-- 🌱 I’m currently upskilling my data analytical skills in Adavnced SQL for data analysis
 - 👯 I’m looking to collaborate on data analytical projects
-- 💬 Ask me about my learning journey
 - 📫 How to reach me: anibihakeem@gmail.com
 - 😄 Pronouns: HE/HIS/HIM
 - ⚡ Fun fact: I am an extroverted introvert